LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/thunderstore/README.md

 And **BACKUP YOUR CONFIG FILE** if you are already using this mod.

+This mod is NOT COMPATIBLE with Galactic Scale 2 and will be DISABLED if launch with Galactic Scale 2.

 ## Introduce

 This mod allows you add new planets to your existing saved games (and modify original planets or birth point if you know what you are doing).